 For a flush that flatters medium skin tones, we recommend NYX Soft Cheek Tint.
 Reminiscent of a tube of lip gloss, this creamy liquid blush comes in a range of vivid yet notably blendable colors.
 The doe-foot applicator makes it easy to apply, and the vegan formula melts into your skin for a soft, weightless finish.

 Best for Fair Skin: Covergirl Clean Fresh Cream Blush

 Covergirl's Clean Fresh is an excellent choice for fair-skinned folks.
 It comes in a few lightweight, pigmented shades and is formulated to hydrate and plump your cheeks.
 The result?
-A flattering flushed look and a healthy, dewy complexion.
+A flattering flushed look and a dewy complexion.

 Best Highlighting: IMAN Cosmetics Luxury Highlighter

 IMAN Cosmetics Luxury Highlighter adds a hint of color to emphasize your cheeks, but it doesn't stop there.
 The illuminating, slightly shimmery formula doubles as a highlighter.
 After dabbing it on your cheeks, you can use it to sculpt your cheekbones, accentuate your lips, or make your eyelids glimmer.